 To complete the hike, descend on the well-marked trail through stunted red and jack pine trees, past beautiful lichen covered rock outcrops to a trail that parallels the highway.
 If there aren’t any cars, you can cross the highway and head for the beach.
 It’s a fitting end to the hike and a perfect place to enjoy a picnic.

 This 5 km hike offers some of the best views in Lake Superior Provincial Park.
 Allow two to three hours to do the loop.

 Finding the Nokomis trailhead

 You’ll find the trailhead 200 km north of Sault Ste.
 Marie and 27 km south of Wawa.
-Its across the highway from a large parking lot at Old Woman Bay.
+The Nokomis trail is located across the highway from a large parking lot at Old Woman Bay.
 You do have to pay for parking.
 It’s $7.50 for four hours of parking or $5.25 for two hours of parking.

 All in all the Nokomis Trail is a great hike and a really good way to get some exercise when you’re driving along the Trans-Canada Highway.